impensavel/essence/docs/SOAPEssence.md

 ```

 ## Debugging
-Sometimes using WebService/SOAP can be a bit tricky, so having a bit more information of what's going on is always helpful.
+Using SOAP/WebServices can be tricky, so it's always helpful to have a bit more of information on what's going on.

 ### Last request
 Each time the `extract()` method is executed, a SOAP request is made.
 To retrieve the SOAP envelope used for the request, use the `lastRequest()` method.